 - THEO 490: Senior Project (1 credit)

-Majors choose one of the following three concentrations*
+Majors usually choose one of the following concentrations*

 - OPTION ONE: Christian Life and Community.
-Majors choose one course from each category:
+Students choose one course from each category:

 - Scripture: The biblical course must be from the testament not chosen as the foundational biblical course.